Interested in auditioning? Please fill out the Audition Information Google Sheet and see below for important information

-For the school year beginning Fall 2020, our audition dates are January 25, 2020 and February 22, 2020.
-First consideration for music scholarships goes to students who audition on one of these dates.
-To schedule an audition, please fill out the our Audition Information Google Sheet or contact Dr. Joshua Chai (email@example.com) and Dr. Michael Staub (firstname.lastname@example.org) for more information.
+First consideration for music scholarships goes to students who audition on one of these two dates.
+To schedule an audition, please fill out the our Audition Information Google Sheet and contact Dr. Joshua Chai (firstname.lastname@example.org) and Dr. Michael Staub (email@example.com) for more information.

 Students do not need to be music majors to receive music scholarships, and may audition on these dates even if they do not plan on majoring in music.